Dyslex7c/merncafe/README.md

 - Readable menu book with scope for flipping pages (built using React component)
 - Integrated payment gateway implemented using PayPal (for testing purposes only)

+> Disclaimer: Please note that the payment gateway on this website is a demo feature and does not involve real funds.
+This is intended solely for demonstration purposes.

 # Features Demo

 ## Access information about various cuisines